ebrarkuz/ClearVision-Image-Filtering/README.md

 # ClearVision: An Advanced C++ Image Processing System

 **ClearVision** is a simple C++ app for working with images.
 It helps you make images look better, hide secret messages inside them, and more.
-It was made for a class project at Hacettepe University.
+It was made for a class project for the BBM203 Software Laboratory 1 class at Hacettepe University.

 ---
 ### What It Can Do